Auto Body Collision Technology major is super-focused on his chosen career path

 More about Malakai…

 Originally from St. Paul, Minnesota, Malakai graduated from Creative Arts High School, Class of 2016.
-He is engaged to be married and his fiancé, Reid, who works in the shipping department at a marketing company.
+One of her closest friends, Reid, works in the shipping department at a marketing company.

-“We are most likely getting married when I am out of school,” Malakai said.
-“I am doing everything I can to get Reid into the automotive industry because that’s where his skillset really lies.”
+“I am doing everything I can to get Reid into the automotive industry because that’s where his skillset really lies,” Malakai said.

 Reid and Malakai are active in the furry community, and they make fursuits together.
 According to Wikipedia: “The furry fandom is a subculture interested in anthropomorphic animal characters.
 Examples of anthropomorphic attributes include exhibiting human intelligence and facial expressions, speaking, walking on two legs, and wearing clothes.
 The term ‘furry fandom’ is also used to refer to the community of people who gather on the internet and at furry conventions.”